Skip to main content

 Help from other people and organisations

-There are more than 1,000 food banks in the UK.
+Food banks - there are more than 1,000 food banks in the UK.
 You will usually need a food bank referral voucher to get food.
-Doctors, health visitors, social workers, council and housing association landlords, CAB advisers and the police can issue food bank vouchers.
+Doctors, health visitors, social workers, council and housing association landlords, Citizens Advice advisers and the police can issue food bank vouchers.

-Some charitable funds give grants to people in an emergency or crisis.
+Charities - some charitable funds give grants to people in an emergency or crisis.
 Often these are charities who help people who have worked or still work in certain careers, hospitality or retail.
 Turn2us is a free service that helps people find charitable funds that may be able to help them.
-You can find more information on their website
+You can find more information on their website.

 Tamsyn’s story